noon92/luckfox/README.md

 <p><img src="https://github.com/noon92/luckfox/blob/main/luckfox-pico-mini_wiring-diagram.png" alt="pinout"><br>
 <img src="https://github.com/noon92/luckfox/blob/main/luckfox_pico_mini_original_wiring_diagram.jpg" alt="pinout"></p>
 <blockquote>
+<p>[!NOTE]<br>
-<p>The information on this page is given without warranty or guarantee.
+The information on this page is given without warranty or guarantee.
 Links to vendors of products are for informational purposes only.<br>
 Meshtastic® is a registered trademark of Meshtastic LLC.
 Meshtastic software components are released under various licenses, see GitHub for details.
 No warranty is provided - use at your own risk.</p>
 </blockquote>